Delbert Alvarado

-Delbert Alvarado (born January 3, 1989) is a professional Canadian football placekicker who is currently a free agent.
-He recently played for the Ottawa Redblacks of the Canadian Football League.
+Delbert Alvarado (born January 3, 1989) is a former professional Canadian football placekicker.
+He played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at South Florida.

 College career

 Alvarado played for South Florida from 2006 to 2009.
 He was a member of the Delta Zeta chapter of the Chi Phi fraternity.

 Professional career

 Alvarado signed with the Dallas Cowboys in April 2010 as an undrafted free agent.
 He was released in July 2010.

 He signed with the Dallas Vigilantes prior to the 2011 season, but he was released before the season began.
 He played for the Virginia Destroyers during the 2011 season.

 In June 2012, he again signed with the Cowboys.

 He signed with the Hamilton Tiger-Cats in May 2013.
 He signed with the Montreal Alouettes in June 2013.
 In October 2013, he was added to Montreal's practice roster.
 He was released in June 2014.

 He signed with Ottawa prior to the 2015 season.
 He played in five games, making 11 of 14 field goal attempts and four of five convert attempts.
 He was released on August 1, 2015.

 On May 19, 2016, Alvarado was assigned to the Tampa Bay Storm.